Cardcaptor Sakura Series

 accidentally scatters the cards after she says the word "Windy", the name of the first card she picks up.

 When the wind dies down, a small yellow creature named Cerberus rises from the book.
 He introduces himself as the guardian of the Clow Cards, and Sakura, upon scattering them, has woken him up.
 He tells Sakura that she must now gather all of the Clow Cards to prevent a certain disaster from happening.
-The story begins here, and with the help of Kero-chan (Cerberus's nickname given by Sakura), and Sakura's best friend Tomoyo Daidouji (who videotapes all of Sakura's adventures and makes all of her costumes), Sakura sets out on her journey to collect all the Clow Cards.
+The story begins here, and with the help of Kero-chan (Cerberus's nickname), and Sakura's best friend Tomoyo Daidouji (who videotapes all of Sakura's adventures and makes all of her costumes), Sakura sets out on her journey to collect all the Clow Cards.
 Along her way she meets new friends, new enemies, and many challenges.

 Cardcaptor Sakura Wallpapers